hkirk/ST2ITS2_Material/slide_server/slides/Week 4/exceptions.md

 ### Throw

-* Throwing and exception object
+* Throwing an exception object
-* Means that any statement after the exception occurs is never executed
+* Means that any statement after the exception is <mark>thrown</mark> is ignored

 ----